President & CEO Harriet Schiftan, MSW, MAJCS

 Liz is a native of Boston and joined the Gilda's Club Middle Tennessee team in January 2018, after having served the organization as a clinical health intern for two years.
 Liz holds a master's degree in human development counseling from Vanderbilt University and a bachelor's degree in psychology and sociology from George Washington University.
 In her free time, Liz enjoys hiking, cooking, listening to live music, and hanging out with her husband and two “kitty kids.”
 Her life goal is to see and understand as much of the world as possible, a goal inspired by time she spent teaching in Laos before starting graduate school.

-Program Manager & Cancer Resource Specialist Leslie Halpern, LCSW
+Program Manager & Development Coordinator Leslie Halpern, LCSW

 Leslie is a native of Memphis, but has called Nashville home since 2008.
 She was first introduced to Gilda’s Club Middle Tennessee as a graduate student intern from 2009 to 2011; she graduated with a master's degree in social work in 2011.
 In her current role, Leslie is charged with helping new members get connected, by orienting them to Gilda’s Club and doing their CSPs.
-In addition, Leslie is our dedicated Cancer Resource Specialist and helps with community outreach efforts.
-Leslie says being a part of the Gilda’s Club team is a dream come true.
+In addition, Leslie is a part of our Development team.
+She says being a part of the Gilda’s Club team is a dream come true.

 In her free time, Leslie loves to travel, play fetch with her rescue dog, snuggle her kitties, and spend time near water – lakes, beaches, rivers, all of it!
 She also enjoys game nights with her family and meeting new people.